eweissm/Rocket-Neural-Network-Optimized-Control/ProblemFormulation.md

 # Project 1
 The goal of this project is to make a controller which lands a rocket at a landing pad with at the end of a given time frame.
 The rockets will start in random initial states and will be subjected to gravity and drag.
-The rocket will control their angle and thrust.
+The rocket will control its angle and thrust.

 ## State: